carrotdata/redcarrot/README.md

 * The server is very conservative in producing temporary Java objects, most of the code paths are almost free of any object allocations.
 So, this helps a lot when someone want predictable performance and query latencies.
 * Performance and memory efficiency have been top two priorities since the beginning of the project.
 * As a result, memory efficiency of a CarrotDB is much better than Redis.
 Especially, for a small key-values, because of a very low CarrotDB engine overhead.
 For example, to store 1M  of 8 bytes set members, CarrotDB needs less than 10MB of RAM (less than 2 bytes overhead) and Redis needs close to 70MB.
 * Surprisngly, performance is good as well and pretty close to Redis in most of the tests.
-See WiKi fo test results **(TODO)**.
+See **Wiki** fo test results.

 ## What is covered in the first release

 Most of data types commands (total number is 105 for the release 0.1) of Redis 6.2.x have been implemented.
-The list of supported commands is **HERE**.
+The list of supported commands is in the **Wiki**.
 The following data types are suported (with some commands still missing): **sets, ordered sets, hashes, lists, strings, bitmaps**.
 No administration, cluster, ACL yet.
 These will follow in the next releases.
 Persistence is supported, as well as a **SAVE** and **BGSAVE** commands.

 ## How to build